mroderick/blog.jekyll/cv/cv.md

 ## Summary

-I am a senior software engineer with twenty years of professional experience.
-My primary focus is building high quality software products with long life span and low effort maintenance.
+I am a senior software engineer with a couple of decades of professional experience.
+My primary focus is on building high quality software products with long life span and low effort maintenance.

 I am a web expert and master [HTTP][http], [JavaScript][js], [HTML][html] and [CSS][css].
 I have extensive experience with building [Single Page Applications][spa], as well as highly resilient web applications using [progressive enhancement][pr-enh].
 I am equally comfortable working both client- and server-side.